Jim Justice: 2020

 In January 2019, Justice declared his candidacy for reelection.
-This time, he ran as a Republican, having changed his party registration after a 2017 rally with President Donald Trump.
+This time, he ran as a Republican, having changed his party registration after an August 2017 rally with President Donald Trump.
 He defeated multiple challengers in the Republican primary.

 In the general election campaign, Justice focused on his COVID-19 response, the state's budget surplus, and his work on the substance abuse crisis.
 Several polls had him leading by a large margin over Kanawha County commissioner Ben Salango in the months preceding Election Day.
 On November 3, 2020, he defeated Salango with over 63% of the vote to Salango's 30%.
-With his win, he became the first West Virginian Republican gubernatorial candidate to win since Cecil Underwood in 1996 and the first GOP incumbent to win a second term since Arch A. Moore Jr. in 1972.
+With his win, he became the first West Virginian Republican gubernatorial candidate to win since Cecil H. Underwood in 1996 and the first GOP incumbent to win a second term since Arch A. Moore Jr. in 1972.

 The United Mine Workers endorsed Salango after having endorsed Justice in 2016, but Justice was endorsed by the businessmen's association West Virginia Coal Association, which said he had "worked to protect the miners, increase coal production, and explore innovative ways to use coal for new products and downstream job opportunities".

 Tenure

 Justice at his inauguration in January 2017.

 Justice took office as governor on January 16, 2017.
 He is known for using colorful metaphors and digs at political opponents.

-To improve West Virginia's budget situation, he has proposed raising the state's revenue by $450 million, primarily by increasing the consumer sales tax, reinstituting the business and occupation (B & O) tax, and establishing a "rich man's" tax.
+To improve West Virginia's budget situation, he has proposed raising the state's revenue by $450 million, primarily by increasing the consumer sales taxes, reinstituting the business and occupation (B & O) tax, and establishing a "rich man's" tax.
 He also opposed plans to cut health and education spending.
 On April 13, 2017, while vetoing a budget bill passed by the West Virginia legislature, Justice said the bill was "nothing more than a bunch of political you-know-what" and showed a prop featuring cow manure on a print copy of the bill.

 On August 3, 2017, Justice announced that he had rejoined the Republican Party.
 He made the announcement at a rally hosted by President Donald Trump in Huntington and also confirmed his support for Trump.
 Justice said he was returning to the GOP because he could not support Trump as a member of the Democratic Party.
 The announcement came as a surprise to his own staff.
 This also made Justice the first Republican governor of West Virginia since Cecil Underwood in 2001.